hyperledger/besu-docs/versioned_docs/version-23.10.3/public-networks/get-started/connect/sync-node.md

 :::

-Enable snap sync using [`--sync-mode=X_SNAP`](../../reference/cli/options.md#sync-mode).
+Enable snap sync using [`--sync-mode=SNAP`](../../reference/cli/options.md#sync-mode).
 You need Besu version 22.4.0 or later to use snap sync.

 Instead of downloading the [state trie](../../concepts/data-storage-formats.md) node by node, snap sync downloads as many leaves of the trie as possible, and reconstructs the trie locally.

 You can't switch from fast sync to snap sync.
-If your node is blocked in the middle of a fast sync, you can start over using snap sync instead by stopping the node, deleting the data directory, and starting over using `--sync-mode=X_SNAP`.
+If your node is blocked in the middle of a fast sync, you can start over using snap sync instead by stopping the node, deleting the data directory, and starting over using `--sync-mode=SNAP`.

 You can restart Besu during a snap sync in case of hardware or software problems.
 The sync resumes from the last valid world state and continues to download blocks starting from the last downloaded block.